 Whether you’re looking for a place to live in the Wilmington area, for a vacation rental on one of our fabulous beaches or for a restaurant where you’ll get a great meal, you’ll find all the information you need to explore and enjoy this special part of the country.

 In addition to Wilmington and the historic district downtown, we cover the entire Cape Fear area, which includes Carolina and Kure Beaches, Wrightsville Beach, Figure 8 Island, Topsail Island, Southport, Oak Island, Fort Fisher and more.
 You’re sure to find exactly what you’re looking for exactly where you want to be.

 For new residents, we’ve tried to supply information that you’ll need to smooth your transition from your former home to the Wilmington area.
+If you’re visiting while you are shopping for a home, you’ll find a whole chapter on communities of very different kinds and character throughout the Cape Fear region.
 And for those of us lucky enough to live here, we’ve provided information on the best services available.

 Best for us does not mean the most expensive, by the way.
 Many of the companies we discuss offer their services at very moderate prices.

 There is so much to love about this area.
 Wilmington is large enough to offer tremendous diversity in restaurants, housing, theater, music, shopping and sports, yet small enough to traverse with ease.